MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/linking-unlinking/quickstart.md

 **PlayFab** allows multiple logins and devices to access the same account.
 When set up properly, a **Player** may play the game on any device, set that device down, pick up a new device (even a different type, brand, platform, or OS), and resume playing the same game, with all of their data intact.

+### Requirement

-**Requirement**: The **Player** must possess two devices, **Device1** set up with an account and recoverable credentials already properly set up.
+The **Player** must possess two devices:

+- **Device1** set up with an account and recoverable credentials already properly set up.
 It is also ideal if the second device is *not* bound to an account.
 This process will orphan any account which only has the second device's **ID** as a login mechanism, making it irrecoverable.
 However, **PlayFab** has options to safely detect and warn against this case.

-All activity in this scenario takes place on **Device2**.
+- All activity in this scenario takes place on **Device2**.
 To begin, the user login flow for the second device must be *reversed*.
 You must provide the user an option to log in via a recoverable mechanism, and *not* automatically log in with the **Device ID**.

 Failure to do this step will result in an awkward **Player** experience, where they will be warned against losing an account they never intended to make.

-So the flow for the various conditions is as follows - and note that in all cases, there's only one player account, which does have a recoverable account linked.
+So the flow for the various conditions is as follows - and note that in all cases, there's only *one* player account, which does have a recoverable account linked.

 **Device1 State**: **Device ID** is bound to the **Player** account.
 **Device2 State**: **Device ID** is *not* bound to the **Player** account.

-After signing into the **Player** account on **Device2** (using the recoverable account credentials), make a call to [GetPlayerCombinedInfo](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo).
-For each device type returned in that information, the most-recently signed in **Device ID** is returned in the [result.InfoResultPayload.AccountInfo](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo#getplayercombinedinforesultpayload).
+- After signing into the **Player** account on **Device2** (using the recoverable account credentials), make a call to [GetPlayerCombinedInfo](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo).
+  - For each device type returned in that information, the most-recently signed in **Device ID** is returned in the [result.InfoResultPayload.AccountInfo](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo#getplayercombinedinforesultpayload).

 Since **Device2** has not yet been linked to this **Player** account, the relevant **Device ID** (**AccountInfo.IosDeviceInfo**, **AccountInfo.AndroidDeviceInfo**, etc.) will not match the **Device2 ID**.

 **Device1 State**: **Device ID** is bound to the **Player** account.
 **Device2 State**: Logged in with recoverable credentials, but **Device ID** is *not* bound to the **Player** account.

 Now that we've verified that **Device2** is not bound to this account, we can try to bind it.

-Call the appropriate **LinkAndroidDeviceID**, **LinkIOSDeviceID**, or other device-specific **API** call.
+- Call the appropriate **LinkAndroidDeviceID**, **LinkIOSDeviceID**, or other device-specific **API** call.

-If successful, you're done, resume normal gameplay.
+- If successful, you're done, resume normal gameplay.

-But as with any **API** call, *be prepared to capture errors*.
+- But as with any **API** call, *be prepared to capture errors*.
 Specifically, look for an error return that the device is already linked to an account.
-Under this condition, prompt the **Player** with an **Do you want to bind this device to this account** message.
+- Under this condition, prompt the **Player** with an **Do you want to bind this device to this account** message.

-Be sure to provide information that the other account may be **lost** if they continue.
-If the player accepts this warning, re-send the link-request with the property **ForceLink** set to **True**.
+- Be sure to provide information that the other account may be **lost** if they continue.
+- If the **Player** accepts this warning, re-send the link-request with the property **ForceLink** set to **True**.

-This will unlink the **Device2 ID** from the old account, potentially orphaning that account if no other login mechanisms are linked to it, and bind it to the new account.
+- This will unlink the **Device2 ID** from the old account, potentially orphaning that account if no other login mechanisms are linked to it, and bind it to the new account.

+### Best practice

-**Best Practice**: Use **CloudScript**, or a **PlayStream** event to record information on abandoned accounts somewhere where your customer service reps might be able to recover it, if the player made a mistake.
+Use **CloudScript**, or a **PlayStream Event** to record information on abandoned accounts somewhere where your customer service reps might be able to recover it, if the **Player** made a mistake.

 > [!NOTE]
-> Even something as simple as writing the **PlayFabId** to a cloud-based log file may save an account for a dedicated player.
+> Even something as simple as writing the **PlayFabId** to a cloud-based log file may save an account for a dedicated **Player**.

 **Device1 State**: **Device ID** is bound to the **Player** account.
 **Device2 State**: **Device ID** is bound to the **Player** account.

-At this point, both devices now play on the same account, and both devices can use **Frictionless login** safely.
+At this point, both devices now play on the same account, and both devices can use frictionless login safely.

 ## Bind a frictionless device ID to an existing recoverable account

 This scenario is very similar to the situation above, except the account was created using **Recoverable Credentials**.

-You can convert an existing game login screen into a **Frictionless login** by binding an anonymous login after the fact.
+You can convert an existing game login screen into a frictionless login by binding an anonymous login after the fact.
 The steps here are nearly identical to the condition above, only with a *single* device (which is simply **Device2** in the flow above).

 **Device State**: **Device ID** is *not* bound to the **Player** account.